-Traveling without an idea of where you are going to stop is fun in the summer, but harder to get away with in the wintertime.
+Traveling without an idea of where you are going to stop is fun in the summer, but harder to get away with on a wintertime holiday RV road trip.
 Eliminate the headache of an overcrowded campground without the necessary plug-ins, or a store with no propane refills to keep warm at night by making reservations ahead of time.

 Get your RV winter-ready both inside and out.
 This includes checking your fluids and ensuring your brakes and tires are ready for winter roads.
 If you haven’t done so recently, get your RV serviced before you head out.
 Add warm blankets and clothing, as well as extra food and water to your emergency kit.